 Update – 28/11/2019

-I promised I would update this depending on if Honeygain paid out or not and I am pleased to say they have paid me a couple of days ago but something does feel slightly weird about it.
+I promised I would update this depending on whether Honeygain paid out or not and I am pleased to say they paid me a couple of days ago but something does feel slightly weird about it.
 I never noticed they paid me as I was expecting a payment from Honeygain but in fact, I got it from a person called Danny.